Yulia Tolopa: Personal life

 By mid-2016, Tolopa was in a relationship with a woman and in June, she appeared in a video promoting the third Kyiv Pride LGBT rights March for Equality.
-She had become fluent in Ukrainian, having taught herself the language from the poems of Sergei Zhadan and Kateryna Babkina.
+She had become fluent in Ukrainian, having taught herself the language from the poems of Serhiy Zhadan and Kateryna Babkina.
 She enjoyed poetry and wrote poems about her own life, but never about the war.
 By 2017, she spoke "almost without Russianisms", and said she felt herself more Ukrainian than Russian.

 Tolopa earned multiple medals for fighting in Eastern Ukraine; the one she treasures most is called "Brother for Brother", given to foreigners fighting for Ukraine.
 She has 13 tattoos.
 The first, "Heroes don't die" (ГЕРОЇ НЕ ВМИРАЮТЬ), she had put on her arm in the Maidan, in memory of the fallen.
 "All are equal" (כולם שווים) is on her hand in Hebrew, in support of the March for Equality for sexual minorities.
 She shares those two with Belka.
 Wings on her wrist are the sign of the Valkyrie.
 She had a Ukrainian trident tattooed on her back after hearing of a prisoner who had his hand cut off by the Russians for having one there.

 In 2019, Tolopa quit the army, to spend more time with her daughter who otherwise barely saw her, but remained in the Ukrainian military reserve.
 She returned to school in 2021, when her daughter entered school, but did not return to medicine, opting to study at the Law and International Relations faculty of the Open International University of Human Development "Ukraine".
 During the 2022 Russian invasion of Ukraine, Tolopa initially planned to return to military service to defend her adopted country, but then changed her mind, to care for her daughter.
 They sheltered in western Ukraine.